Siganus stellatus: Biology

 Siganus stellatus grazes on benthic macroalgae.
 The adults live in pairs while subadults and juveniles form schools.
 There appears to be some seasonality in the breeding with sudden peaks of numbers of juveniles occurring during summer.
 This species produces venom in the spines of its fins.
 In a study of the venom of a congener it was found that rabbitfish venom was similar to the venom of stonefishes.

 Fisheries

-Siganus stellatus is caught in fish traps in Kenya and Tanzania and with spears throughput its range.
+Siganus stellatus is caught with fish traps in Kenya and Tanzania and with spears throughout its range.